NICALab/REALS/README.md

 # Robust and Efficient Image Alignment through Simultaneous Low Rank and Sparse Decomposition

 This repository is the official implementation of [Robust and Efficient Image Alignment through Simultaneous Low Rank and Sparse Decomposition]().
+This paper is accepted in WACV 2023.

 ## Requirements